Learn - Publishing Lists and Recipes

 - Publishing a list or recipe (this page) shares one shopping list or recipe.
 It is free, the public copy carries items only and no prices or stores, and anyone who imports it gets an editable copy in their own budget.

 - Publishing a budget (Publishing a Budget) shares a whole budget as a read-only teaching example.
-It requires Premium, it masks account names and strips bank data, a budget that ever held bank data cannot be published, and viewers who add it get a read-only view they cannot edit.
+It requires Premium, it masks account names and hides bank merchant names, a budget created with a bank connection cannot be published, and viewers who add it get a read-only view they cannot edit.

 If you want to share what to buy or how to cook something, publish the list or recipe.
 If you are a coach or teacher walking people through an example budget, publish the budget.